3-5 Upper Elementary

 Explore and share tips, strategies, and resources for helping students develop in elementary school grades 3-5.

-Go to My Saved Content.Teaching Elementary Students to Use Audio and Graphic Design Tools
+Weaving technological skill-building through project-based learning units gives students agency in how to express their knowledge.Teaching Elementary Students to Use Audio and Graphic Design Tools

 Teachers can amplify students’ creativity by showing them how to demonstrate their learning with multimedia applications.Your content has been saved!